gmunozfe/clustered-ejb-timers-kie-server/README.md

 ## Covered scenarios

 1. User starts process in one node but completes task in another before refresh-time (timer is triggered after process is completed)
-2. User starts process in one node but completes task in another after refresh-time *(regression scenario)*
+2. User starts process in one node but completes task in another before refresh-time and session is still alive when timer is triggered (2nd human task waiting) *(regression scenario)*
-3. User starts process in one node but completes task in another before refresh-time and session is still alive when timer is triggered (2nd human task waiting)
+3. User starts process in one node but completes task in another after refresh-time (timer is triggered after process is completed)
 4. User starts process in one node but completes task in another after refresh-time and session is still alive when timer is triggered (2nd human task waiting) *(regression scenario)*

 ## Process reproducer

-For the first and second scenarios, reproducer process contains just one human task, so process finishes after completing the human task
+For the first and third scenarios, reproducer process contains just one human task, so process finishes after completing the human task

 ![Screenshot from 2021-04-15 10-01-33](https://user-images.githubusercontent.com/1962786/114835204-9d6faf00-9dd1-11eb-8401-648da02f703d.png)